 Students of accredited Caribbean medical schools—such as the Ross University School of Medicine (RUSM)*—have the same privileges as students of medical schools in the United States and Canada.
 RUSM students may qualify for federal student loans through the U.S. Department of Education.
 RUSM students may register with the Educational Commission for Foreign Medical Graduates® (ECFMG®) to take the United States Medical Licensing Examination® (USMLE®).
 RUSM students may also move on to medical residencies accredited by the Accreditation Council for Graduate Medical Education (ACGME), the residency authority in the United States and Canada.

-RUSM, located on the island of Barbados, is accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professionals (CAAM-HP).
+RUSM, located on the island of Barbados, is accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
 CAAM-HP is recognized by the U.S. National Committee on Foreign Medical Education and Accreditation (NCFMEA) as meeting LCME standards.
 CAAM-HP is also recognized by the World Federation for Medical Education (WFME), the international authority on medical school standards.
 CAAM-HP accredits more than a dozen medical schools among the member states of the Caribbean Community and in the Dominican Republic.
 It has accredited RUSM since 2009.

 CAAM-HP is not the only medical school accreditation authority in the Caribbean Islands.
 The Accreditation Commission on Colleges of Medicine (ACCM), which is also recognized by the NCFMEA and the WFME, accredits eight other Caribbean medical schools.
 (To see if a particular Caribbean medical school’s accreditation authority meets U.S. and international standards, check the NCFMEA and WFME approval lists.)

 What are the Admission Requirements for Caribbean Medical Schools?